p4lang/bf-p4c/bf-p4c/phv/slicing/README.md

 a2 must =32,
 a3 must =32,
 ```
-(JED: if we re-define after-split constraints so that they are propagated through rotational
+(if we re-define after-split constraints so that they are propagated through rotational
 clusters, then the second and third pruning strategies are redundant with the first.)

 ### Pruning strategy: Conflicting after-split constraints